Housing stress: Measurement

 Housing stress can be used as a benchmark to measure affordability.
 In general, housing stress describes the amount one's housing expenses cut into the income they have available to cover the rest of their expenses.
-One concrete way of measuring housing stress is using the concept of "residual income," which is to say, how much income income a household has leftover after covering housing expenses.
+One concrete way of measuring housing stress is using the concept of "residual income," which is to say, how much income a household has leftover after covering housing expenses.

 A rule of thumb is commonly used in measuring housing affordability.
 Internationally, it's common to say a household is under financial stress if 30% or more of its income is being spent on housing costs.
 This 30% rule of thumb is considered to be a conservative estimate.
 In the United States, the affordability ratio, or the ratio of housing expenses to all other expenses required for housing to be considered affordable, was widely believed to be 25% up to the 1980s.
 The 30% rule was adopted subsequently.
 Australia uses the same 30% rule in addition to the 30/40 rule, which is stricter.
 The 30/40 rule measures housing affordability more generally, suggesting that housing is affordable if it can be afforded by people in the lowest 40% income bracket using only 30% of the household's pretax income.